 - Mirrors placed opposite windows reflect sunlight and make the room feel larger.

-- Light-colored décor and furniture help bounce natural light around the space.
+- Light-colored décor and furniture help bounce natural light around the space, and thoughtfully chosen lighting fixtures can also serve as decor to personalize your environment.

 Use Stick-On and Removable Lighting Solutions